 When you sell online, it’s important to get the postage right.
 How much you charge for delivery, where you ship to and the cost of posting additional items can all affect your sales.
 Plus, once you have an order you need to make sure the delivery service you use is quick, simple and above all reliable, so your orders arrive at their destination on time and intact.

-So we asked postage experts Royal Mail and Folksy seller Martha Copinger Binns from Martha & Hepsie (who has lots of experience sending both direct and wholesale orders) to answer your postage-related questions.
+We asked postage experts Royal Mail and Folksy seller Martha Copinger Binns from Martha & Hepsie (who has lots of experience sending both direct and wholesale orders) to answer your postage-related questions.
+Read on to learn the best way to send valuables like jewellery, the best-value options if you send a lot of parcels, the right international postage option, when you need a customs form, how to price additional postage in your Folksy shop, and how to deal with postage on wholesale orders when you sell to shops.

 What’s the best way to send jewellery or valuable items?